Additional Toilet Information

 In a few instances, there may be an additional two holes in the toilet bowl base.
 These holes allow for the placement of two additional fasteners through the base of toilet and into the floor.

-The tank contains two basic parts, although some manufacturers have designed one mechanism that contains both functions of the two parts:
+The tank contains two basic parts, although some manufacturers like Delta and Gerber toilets have designed one mechanism that contains both functions of the two parts:

 - Float or fill valve (Figure 3).
 The float or fill valve allows water to enter the tank to a certain predefined height.